mongodb/specifications/source/connection-monitoring-and-pooling/tests/README.rst

 #.
 All ConnectionPoolOptions MUST be specified at the MongoClient level
 #.
 All ConnectionPoolOptions MUST be the same for all pools created by a MongoClient
 #.
 A user MUST be able to specify all ConnectionPoolOptions via a URI string
 #.
-A user MUST be able to subscribve to Connection Monitoring Events in a manner idiomatic to their language and driver when ``enableConnectionMonitoring`` is true
+A user MUST be able to subscribe to Connection Monitoring Events in a manner idiomatic to their language and driver when ``enableConnectionMonitoring`` is true